 We have grown significantly since we commenced operations and have increased the number of our full-time professionals from 249 in 2002 to approximately 5,660 as of December 31, 2022.
 Additionally, our considerable growth has placed demands on our management and our internal systems, procedures, and controls and will continue to do so in the future.
 To successfully manage growth, we must periodically adjust and strengthen our operating, financial, accounting, and other systems, procedures, and controls, which may increase our total costs and may adversely affect our operating income and our ability to sustain profitability if we do not generate increased revenues to offset the costs.
 As a public company, our information and control systems must enable us to prepare accurate and timely financial information and other required disclosures.
-If we discover deficiencies in our existing information and control systems in an efficient and timely manner.
+If we discover deficiencies in our existing information and control systems that impede our ability to satisfy our reporting requirements, we must successfully implement improvements to those systems in an efficient and timely manner.